DAOhaus/paper/README.md

 When a particular property uses the UI and specifically the payment & scheduling portion of the UI, a portion of the transaction in ETH is paid towards a larger DAO which in turn gives network tokens to the property/owners that initiated the transaction.

-This is similiar to the 3% fee one pays VISA for each transaction, only with our model, VISA would give out their own tokens to be used as voting chips on what features they build in order to make their product even better, or if the the token holders wanted, to redistribute the DAO holdings back to the token holders themselves essentially not paying any fee at all.
+This is similar to the 3% fee one pays VISA for each transaction, only with our model, VISA would give out their own tokens to be used as voting chips on what features they build in order to make their product even better, or if the the token holders wanted, to redistribute the DAO holdings back to the token holders themselves essentially not paying any fee at all.

 ## Contracts Overview